-This document contains information on the operation, installation, and maintenance of the SC310 Series Signal Conditioner.
+This document contains information on the operation, installation, and maintenance of the SC320 Series Signal Conditioner.
 The signal conditioner is a device that converts a sensor input to 0-20 mA, 4-20 mA, 0-5 Vpc, or 0-10 Vpc output signals and provides a buffered dynamic output of the vibration waveform.
 The signal conditioner accepts input from an accelerometer, velocity transducer, or proximity probe.
-The signal conditioner's output can be configured proportional to acceleration, velocity, or displacement depending on the input transducer type.
+The signal conditioner's outputs can be configured proportional to acceleration, velocity, or displacement depending on the input transducer type.
 Additionally, the signal conditioner also contains dedicated pins for input from a temperature sensor and a 4-20 mA signal proportional to the temperature sensor input voltage.

-SC310 Series Overview
+SC320 Series Overview

-The SC310 signal conditioner is a DIN rail mountable component used in continuous machinery monitoring applications.
+The SC320 signal conditioner is a DIN rail mountable component used in continuous machinery monitoring applications.
 It provides signal conditioning, signal conversion, and re-transmission.
 All settings are configured using downloadable and easy to use software (requires PC and a micro USB cable).
 A general list of features includes:

-- 4-20 mA output signal for temperature - One selectable channel offering 0-5 VDC, 0-10 VDC, 4-20 mA, or 0-20 mA output signals proportional to vibration - Built-in selectable 24 VDC, 4 mA IEPE Sensor Excitation - LED indicator for unit operation and basic troubleshooting - Selectable configurations for 0-Pk, Pk-Pk, RMS, as well as peak and hold - Input selectable between acceleration, velocity, and displacement - Ultrasound compatible up to 40 kHz - Independent and selectable digital bandpass filters - Output scalable for Metric and English
+- 4-20 mA output signal for temperature - Two independent selectable channels offering 0-5 VDC, 0-10 VDC, 4-20 mA, or 0-20 mA output signals proportional to vibration - Built-in selectable 24 Vpc, 4 mA IEPE sensor excitation - LED indicator for unit operation and basic troubleshooting - Selectable configurations for 0-Pk, Pk-Pk, RMS, as well as peak and hold for each channel - Input selectable between acceleration, velocity, and displacement - Ultrasound compatible up to 40 kHz - Independent and selectable digital bandpass filters for each channel - Outputs scalable for Metric and English

-- Output selectable between acceleration, velocity, or displacement (varies by configuration) - Ten available full-scale ranges from 0.5 to 500 (g's, IPS, mm/sec, mils; the maximum full-scale range varies based on input sensor activity) - Two buffered dynamic outputs, one via BNC and one via terminal blocks - 35 mm DIN rail mountable - Removable terminal blocks facilitates easy wiring
+- Outputs independently selectable between acceleration, velocity, or displacement (varies by configuration) - Ten available full-scale ranges from 0.5 to 500 for each channel (g's, IPS, mm/sec, mils; the maximum full-scale range varies based on input sensor activity) - Two buffered dynamic outputs, one via BNC and one via terminal blocks - 35 mm DIN rail mountable - Removable terminal blocks facilitates easy wiring